nradulovic/hw_parvus/README.rst

 Differential buffer
 -------------------

+__NOTE__:

+ This buffer is needed in case parallel output amplifiers are used.

 The buffer consists of a PNP transistor, a 100ohm resistor and a CCS of 20mA.
 The resistor is connected between transistor BE pins.
 This way it is